SchmidtPaul/70BiomColl_AdvDataVisR/README.md

 Follow this link: https://schmidtpaul.github.io/70BiomColl_AdvDataVisR/

-This is the supporting material for the tutorial **Advanced data visualization in R** which takes place on the 28.02.2024 09:00-12:00.
+This is the supporting material for the tutorial **Advanced data visualization in R** which takes place 28.02.2024 09:00-12:00.
 Here is the tutorial description as displayed on the [website's conference program](https://www.biometrische-gesellschaft.de/en/events/biometric-colloquia/70th-biometrical-colloquium-2024-in-luebeck/conference-program.html):

 > **Advanced data visualization in R: (Re)producing professional plots with ggplot2 and the tidyverse**
 >